-In an evangelical and reformed spirit that is in keeping with our doctrinal heritage of the Westminster Confession of Faith (1644) , which the Chapel was originally founded upon in 1813, we affirm:
+In keeping with the Westminster Confession of Faith (1644), which the Chapel was originally founded upon in 1813, we affirm:

 There is one God, who exists eternally in three distinct but equal persons: the Father, the Son, and the Holy Spirit.
 God is unchangeable in His holiness, justice, wisdom and love.
 He is the almighty Creator; Saviour and Judge who sustains and governs all things according to His sovereign will for His own glory.

 God has revealed Himself in the Bible, which consists of the Old and New Testaments alone.
 Every word was inspired by God through human authors, so that the Bible as originally given is in its entirety the Word of God, without error and fully reliable in fact and doctrine.
 The Bible alone speaks with final authority and is always sufficient for all matters of belief and practice.